oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/model_storage/README.md

 ### How To

+**Step 1 [OPTIONAL]**:

+If serving large models from huggingface, it is recommended to first download them to object storage because they are loaded much more quickly from object storage than via python applications which build in the ability to pull them.

+To download a model from huggingface to object storage, check out [this doc](../common_workflows/working_with_large_models/README.md#download-the-model-to-object-storage-optional-but-recommended).

+**Step 2:**

 You can host your model via object storage by:

 1. Creating a PAR for the bucket that contains your model (`par` in the example below)